Why We Chose To Have An Open Marriage Without A Legally Binding Contract — 'Monogamy Is A Mousetrap'

 “We should do this again sometime,” I blurted out.
 And Carrie just smiled again and nodded.
 And then she and Michael walked through the bar’s door and went home.

-So that was how I first met the woman I plan to spend the remainder of my life with and go on to have an open marriage with.
+That was how I first met the woman I plan to spend the remainder of my life with and go on to have an open marriage with.

+It shouldn't have surprised me that much, with more and more Americans opting to partake in polyamory, research shows.
 Speaking of which, this would probably be as good a time as any to mention that for as long as I can remember, I’ve planned to spend the remainder of my life with no one at all, other than myself.
-I was raised by two loving parents who are still happily married, and yet I have always been cynical about the concepts of marriage and monogamy.

-This worked out quite nicely in my favor because while the two of them obviously had no plans to split up anytime soon, I was more obsessed with Carrie than I’d been with any other woman, ever.
+This worked out quite nicely in my favor because while the two of them had no plans to split up anytime soon, I was more obsessed with Carrie than I’d been with any other woman, ever.

 There were times at the beginning of our relationship when we would lie in bed for hours, literally, and just look into each other’s eyes.
-I’m not sure what Carrie was thinking then — for some reason, I’ve never asked her — but I can certainly tell you what was going through my head: How the hell did I ever get so lucky?
+I’m not sure what Carrie was thinking then — for some reason, I’ve never asked her — but I can certainly tell you what was going through my head: How did I ever get so lucky?

+I guess that’s what it’s like to be in love.
 Carrie and I had been dating for almost two years when she and Michael finally decided to go their separate ways.
 It was by far the messiest breakup I had ever seen, but that’s another story.

 This story is about the life that Carrie and I now live together.
 Or rather, the life that we’ll be living together very soon: Much to my surprise, we got engaged recently, and I still regret that I didn’t somehow manage to capture the look on my mother’s face when I first tried explaining to her what it was, exactly, that we had in mind.

-Because we aren’t getting married.
-Not exactly.
-But we do both want to be partners for life, for reasons that are both romantic and practical.
+Carrie and I aren’t getting married, but we do both want to be partners for life, for reasons that are both romantic and practical.

 And we want to celebrate that decision, just as couples who’ve chosen a more standard arrangement, and a more standard future, want to celebrate theirs.

-So we’re having a wedding, although we’ve been referring to it lately as a Life Partner Ceremony, regardless of the fact that “Life Partner” sounds flaky and New Age-y.
+So we’re having a wedding, although we’ve been referring to it lately as a Life Partner Ceremony, even though “Life Partner” sounds flaky and New Age-y.

 And since our partnership won’t be legally recognized by the state, because Carrie is a co-owner of her family’s business, and because I’m in the process of starting a business of my own, we’ve spent a lot of time wondering how to keep things simple and uncomplicated in the case of a breakup.